davechurchill/StarcraftAITournamentManager/README.md

 Running a tournament using this software requires the following prerequisites:

 * Microsoft Windows 7 (or higher) (Clients)
+* Physical or Virtual Machines with minimum 2 CPU cores (Clients)
 * StarCraft: BroodWar (Clients only)
 * Microsoft VC++ Redistributables (See Below, Clients only)
 * Any prerequisites for bots in the tournament, BWTA/BWTA2 DLLs, specific JDK versions required by Java bots, etc. (Clients only)